Skip to content

 Why Is My Rue Plant Dying ?
 5 Common Causes and How to Fix Them

-Why is My Rue Plant Dying 5 Common Causes and How to Fix Them
+Why Is My Rue Plant Dying 5 Common Causes and How to Fix Them

 Rue (Ruta graveolens) is a perennial herb in the family Rutaceae.
 It is native to the Mediterranean region and has been cultivated for centuries for its medicinal properties.
 Rue is a hardy plant that can tolerate a wide range of conditions, but it can be susceptible to a number of diseases and pests.
 If your rue plant is dying, there are a number of things that you can do to try to save it.